OlhaSvezhentseva/python-label_processing/README.rst

       - the segmentation outputs are also saved as a csv (filename, class, prediction score, coordinates).

 * perform_ocr.py
-   Performs the ocr on the segmented labels and returns it as a text file.
+   Performs the ocr on the segmented labels and returns it as a json file.
-   Before the ocr, preprocessing is done on the pictures to enhance the results
+   Before the ocr, preprocessing is done on the pictures to enhance the results.

    **Inputs:**
       - the path to the directory of the input jpgs (crop_dir)
-      - optional argument: select whether OCR should also be performed without preprocessed pictures or not (no_preprocessing)
+      - optional argument: select whether OCR should also be performed without preprocessed pictures (no_preprocessing)

    **Outputs:**
-      - ocr results as a txt file
+      - ocr results as a json file
-      - optional:

 Input preparation